Patrona

+Vice Admiral (Patrona) of the Ottoman Empire, around 1800.

-Patrona was a military rank of the Ottoman Navy equivalent to a Vice admiral or modern Turkish Tümamiral.
-The word Patrona was originally Italian as term for the Admiral's galley.
-The Ottoman Patrona was the second commander of the Ottoman fleet, junior to the Kapudan Pasha (Admiral).
+Patrona was a military rank of the Ottoman Navy equivalent to a vice admiral or modern Turkish Tümamiral.
+The word Patrona was originally Italian as term for the admiral's galley.
+The Ottoman Patrona was the second commander of the Ottoman fleet, junior to the Kapudan Pasha (admiral).

-The rank was used since 17th century but abolished in 1855 and replaced by Ferik Amiral.
+The rank was used from the 17th century but abolished in 1855 and replaced by Ferik Amiral.

 The Patrona's flag was the red Ottoman flag (including white crescent and star) with a silver cannon on the red ground.